✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-06

 Potential benefits

-- Olive oil itself has anti-inflammatory properties
+- Olive oil has anti-inflammatory properties

 - Sardines provide omega-3, protein, and calcium